SolidOS/solidos/documentation/auth-upgrade-to-use-DPoP.md

 ## What has changed?

+### Code review

 For a detailed view of what changed, the team had a code review which was recorded and stored in the team videos, look for [auth-upgrade code review](https://solidos.solidcommunity.net/public/SolidOS%20team%20meetings/SolidOS_team_videos.html).
 At the same location find also videos about a knowledge transfer regarding the new authentication (look for 'solid OIDC').

+### UX upon login from NSS

+There was also a diagram created before and after auth upgrade to record the UX upon login when one comes from the server.
+See diagrams [here](https://github.com/solid/solidos/discussions/54).

 ## How does this affect the SolidOS developer?